pagkly/Zed/Investopedia4/What Is a Key Employee.md

 ## Special Considerations

 Employers may feel the need to address compensation for key employees differently from the majority of the staff beyond providing salary.
-This can include offering a variety of options for them to save for retirement or presenting them work-life balance benefits to keep them engaged in the business.
+This can include [[Offering|offering]] a variety of options for them to save for retirement or presenting them work-life balance benefits to keep them engaged in the business.

 Conversely, employers might adopt a different stance if a key employee makes use of the [[Family and Medical Leave Act]](https://www.investopedia.com/terms/f/family-and-medical-leave-act.asp) to take unpaid leave from work.
 Such employees, who may rank among the top 10 percent of salaried workers at a company, might not be reinstated by the employer under certain circumstances.